Newark Academy: Campus

-The school has embarked on initiatives to minimize its impact on the environment.
-Current initiatives include increased recycling efforts, the introduction of energy-efficient lighting, the exploration of renewable energy options, the Passaic River clean-up and maintenance of a campus vegetable garden.

 Faculty and administration

 Newark Academy's faculty has an average of 17.5 years of teaching experience, and 90 percent of the 92 teachers and administrators have advanced degrees; 14 have earned doctorate degrees.

 In 2007, Donald M. Austin was appointed as the 49th Head of School for Newark Academy.
 He previously served as resident director for School Year Abroad in Rennes, France.
 He earned an undergraduate degree in English and French from Georgetown University and a master's of philosophy in French studies from New York University.

-Austin's team of administrators includes Cathy Atwell, Ed.D., upper school principal; Tom Ashburn, middle school principal; Pegeen Galvin, dean of students; and Traci Osterhagen Brock, dean of faculty.
+Austin's team of administrators includes Cathy Atwell, upper school principal; Tom Ashburn, middle school principal; Pegeen Galvin, dean of students; and Traci Osterhagen Brock, dean of faculty.

 Student body

-For the 2022–2023 school year, Newark Academy has students from over 90 communities in grades 6–12.
-There are 470 students in the Upper School and 204 students in Middle School.
-Students of color represent 60% of the student population; international students from countries including Eritrea, India, Singapore and the UK bring a truly global perspective to the community.
+For the 2023–2024 school year, Newark Academy has students from over 90 communities in grades 6–12.
+There are 473 students in the Upper School and 204 students in Middle School.
+Students of color represent 60% of the student population.